Our Responsible Tourism Policy

 Our supplier network is 100% local.
 We’ve carefully selected a team of passionate and enthusiastic individuals who call the Pyrenees their home.

-They share our strong environmental and ecological values and are committed to preserving the precious and delicate mountain environment in their day to day activities.
+They share our strong environmental and ecological values and are committed to preserving the delicate mountain environment in their day to day activities.

 We are all seekers of memorable authentic and original experiences.